dopt/odopt/packages/@dopt/ai-assistant/react/README.md

 ## Overview

-The Dopt AI Assistant React SDK is a framework-specific client for accessing Dopt's AI API, allowing you to bind user flow state defined in Dopt to your UI to build onboarding and engagement flows.
+The Dopt AI Assistant React SDK is a React framework-specific client for accessing Dopt's AI API.
+This SDK is a thin abstraction on top of [`@dopt/ai-assistant-javascript`](https://www.npmjs.com/package/@dopt/ai-assistant-javascript) and is useful mainly for wrapping asynchronous and streaming javascript functions into meaningful React hooks.

 The SDK lives in our open-source monorepo [odopt](https://github.com/dopt/odopt).